Today you’re going to learn what it is like to work at NASA as a mechanical engineer in the pressure systems and fracture field.

 And then just follow your passion.
 If you are really interested in an area and you invest your time and your heart to it, that is a big thing.
 That will take you a long way.

-Aida: Yeah if you are interested in a career at NASA, I’ll put the link below for where you can find internship opportunities and also the pathways program.
+Aida: Yeah if you are interested in a career at NASA, I’ll put the link where you can find NASA internship opportunities and also the NASA pathways program.
 There are 10 NASA centers around the US, so you have many areas to explore career-wise.

 Thank you very much for your time.
 I’ve appreciated all of the help that you have given me and I look forward to next summer.
 Next summer, I’m actually coming back to Houston.
 Thank you for everything.